 Art.12.
-The founding members are the persons who have taken part in the formation of the heritage of the association and upon its establishment.
+The founding members are the persons who have taken part in the establishment of the Association.

 Art.13.
-Honorary members can be persons who, through their conduct, support BHA activity or have recorded outstanding scientific performances.
+Eligible to be honorary members are persons who by their activities, support BHA activity or have registered outstanding scientific achievements.

 Art.14.
-Honorary Membership shall be granted by the President, at the proposal of at least three members of the Association’s leadership.
+Honorary Membership shall be granted by the President, on the proposal of at least three members of the Association’s leadership.

 Art.15.
 Honorary Membership is proven by the diploma issued by the Association.
-The diplomas will be recorded, serially numbered and will be handed over to honorary members after their validation by the Executive Board.
+The diplomas will be recorded, serially numbered, and bestowed on honorary members after their validation by the Executive Board.

 Art.16.
-Any natural person in the country or abroad who adheres to the current bylaws and to the Association’s objectives may become a member of the BHA and whose concerns have been materialized in the publication, in any form, of specialized works in the field of history.
-Specialized papers include studies, books, translations, CDs and films on scientific topics and/or scientific content.
-Members and persons who support and promote the activity of the Association can become members.
+Any natural person in Romania or abroad who accepts the current bylaws and supports the Association’s objectives and who has published, in any form, o specialized works on Balkan history may become a member of the BHA.
+Specialized works include studies, books, translations, CDs and films on scientific topics and/or scientific content.

 Art.
-17. Membership can be acquired by expressing this desire in the form of an individual request to the President, accompanied by the recommendation of a member of the Association and a Curriculum Vitae in which there is a list of publications.
+17. Membership can be obtained by a request to the President, accompanied by the recommendation of a member of the Association and a Curriculum Vitae including a list of publications.
 The application for membership shall be approved after the General Assembly has verified the conditions required by the Bylaws.
 Once accepted and affiliated with BHA, any new member will pay an enrolment fee to be determined by the General Assembly.